The Amazing and Fantastic Promethia

 “Aritimesia.”
 She replied, defiant.

-“You know something is not right in the world and you are trying to change it.
+“You know something is not right with the world and you are trying to change it - in your own way.
 I am happy for you, Aritimesia.
-I wish the best Fortune to you.”
+I wish Fortune travels with you.”

-“If he sent the letter to somewhere, it has to the Tarentum mint.
+“If he sent a letter, it had to have been to the Tarentum mint.
 You should start there.”

-An exchange of nods, both wondering about the future.
+An exchange of nods, both taking different paths towards the future.